lucky-cart/lucky-cart-android/README.md

 ```

-LuckyCartListenerCallback is an interface wich contains response receive from LuckCart server
+LuckyCartListenerCallback is an interface which contains response receive from LuckCart server

 ```
 interface LuckyCartListenerCallback {